fructusmortus/markdown-stream-parser/README.md

 #### 4: Publish/Subscribe Pattern

-The parser uses a **publish/subscribe architecture** to decouple the flow of data from its consumption.
+The parser uses a *publish/subscribe* pattern to decouple the flow of data from its consumption.
 This design enables you to feed data into the parser and independently subscribe to a stream of parsed output.

 ```mermaid
 flowchart TD